microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 considered to be the latest for all ports in the registry.
 It is expected that this file is updated each time a new version of a port is added to the registry.

-The layout of the file is a map of named baselines.
-With each named baseline being itself a map of port names to version entries.
+The file is a JSON file composed of a single object whose properties are named baseline objects.
+Each baseline object's properties are port names, whose values are version entries.

 Each baseline version entry is an object with the following properties: